pcdshub/shared-dotfiles/README.md

 These dotfiles can be used as your entire configuration, if you are not picky about customizations.

+Note that this method includes *all* customizations provided here: from the bash scripts to vim configuration, and the rest.

-To link the scripts here and use them every time when you login:
+To link the scripts and configuration files provided and use them every time when you login:

 ```bash
 $ ssh psbuild-rhel7